Ford Mustang Mach-E: Specifications

+In 2024 Ford Dropped the California Route One model from the Mach E lineup and added the Rally model above the GT model.
+In 2025 Ford also began offering the Sport Appearance Package on the Premium trim level which gave the Premium trim level the front grille and bumper design that was previously only available on the GT model.

 Special variants

 Mustang Mach-E 1400

 The Ford Mustang Mach-E 1400 is a test-bed prototype, first tested by Vaughn Gittin Jr., developed in over 10,000 hours of collaboration between RTR Vehicles and Ford Performance.
 It is made mostly from composite fiber, saving more weight over carbon fiber.
 Based on the performance figures of the upcoming Ford Mustang Mach-E GT, the power of the Mach-E 1400 has been increased to 1400 hp and over 3118 Nm of torque, powered by a total of 7 electric motors from a 56.8 kWh nickel-manganese-cobalt alloy battery, for high performance and discharge rate, cooled by a di-electric coolant.
 The power of each electric motor can be adjusted individually within very small margins, and could allow for switching between all-wheel drive, rear-wheel drive, and front-wheel drive.

 The aerodynamics of the prototype allow it to get up to 2600 lbf of downforce.
 Regenerative braking is achieved through an electric booster system, accompanied by ABS and stability control to optimize the braking system.
 The electric prototype also contains Brembo brakes like the Ford Mustang GT4 racecar.
-The public debut will occur at a NASCAR race, serving as a test-bed for new materials.
+The public debut occurred at the 2020 NHRA U.S. Nationals.